JeffSteinbok/hass-dreo/README.md

 ## To Do
 This is my first HA plugin and a bit slow going; bunch of stuff left to do:
 * Tests
-* Temperature Sensor
-* Creating a Device in HA for the fan, inclusive of logo